simaosilva/unidays-code-farmer/README.md

   - From [wikipedia](https://en.wikipedia.org/wiki/Cd_(command)): "the `cd` command is a command-line shell command used to change the current working directory" -  so what you need to do is change your working directory, to the Folder (or directory) of this script.
 - How do I install Python?
   - [This should help you](https://realpython.com/installing-python/)
-- I am getting `[ERROR] -> Bad request.
-Satus code 403` or `[ERROR] -> Encountered CloudFare...` all the time, what do I do?
-  - Keep trying and or switch proxies.
-This also happens frequently when the site is under a heavy load (When a restock/drop happens etc.)